 The Mountain Leader (Summer) award

-The Mountain Leader (ML) scheme is probably the most widely-recognised UK mountain leadership qualification, allowing individuals to take groups into the mountains of the UK and Ireland.
-The Mountain Training organisation manages the professional mountain leadership qualifications, with the ML (Summer) award covering the leadership and technical skills necessary to take groups into the hills and mountains in all but winter conditions (where a separate ML (Winter) award takes over).
+The Mountain Leader (ML) scheme is one of the most widely-recognised UK mountain leadership qualifications, allowing individuals to take groups into the mountains of the UK and Ireland.
+The Mountain Training organisation oversees professional mountain leadership qualifications, with the ML (Summer) award covering the leadership and technical skills necessary to take groups into the hills and mountains in all but winter conditions (where a separate ML (Winter) award takes over).
 To be able to qualify you must be able to demonstrate that you:

 - have attended a Mountain Leader training course (or, in exceptional circumstances, have been granted exemption)